alex-gutev/live_cells/docs-src/docs/basics/state-restoration.md

 The `build` method defines four widgets, a slider, a switch, a checkbox and a text field as well as four cells, created using `cell` for holding the state of the widgets.
-The code defining the cells is exactly the same as it would be without state restoration, however when the app is resumed the state of the cells, and likewise the widgets which are dependent on the cells, is restored.
+The code defining the cells is almost the same as it would be without state restoration, however when the app is resumed the state of the cells, and likewise the widgets which are dependent on the cells, is restored.